 The Initial Groundwork

 Once you are prepared to hire an agency for digital marketing, you will be introduced to a range of agencies both big and small.
 To understand their vocabulary, it is beneficial that you understand the basic terms and terminologies related to digital marketing.
 There is an abundance of literature on digital marketing online, go with resources that break down the process into simple terms.
 Based on secondary research online, finalise and shortlist a few agencies you find appealing in terms of how they present themselves online.

 Next, carry out a search on their digital presence.
-It could be their website, LinkedIn profile, or content in the form of blogs, articles, testimonies, and reviews.
+It could be their website, social profile, or content in the form of blogs, articles, testimonies, and reviews.
 Although, you might not encounter all the elements during your search – stick with the content that is logical, well structured and has a purpose behind it.
 Do not get carried away by glossy websites with fancy branding because everyone pitches as being the best, but you have to take that final call.
 Especially if you are inclined to an agency that is not based out of your city or town.
 Makes sense if you search for additional resources that answer questions about previous campaigns and clients.

 Ask the Right Questions

 While you may be particular about an agency, it pays dividends to ask the right questions, before you approach an agency.
 Knowing your marketing needs ahead of an agency meeting would certainly help to arrive at the best solutions for your business.
 Start with these:

 · What services does the company offer?
 Website design?
 SEO?
 Email marketing?